Topical Steroid Withdrawal (TSW)

 Why can’t TSW be listed on my medical record?

-Do doctors receive funding from drug companies who make topical steroids?
+Do doctors receive funding from pharmaceutical companies that make topical steroids?

 Why won’t doctors prescribe homeopathic, herbal or complementary therapies?